ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 even just one, of the three organizations to endorse a transaction proposal.

+!!! note
-**Note:** A use case where only one organization would need to endorse a transaction proposal would be unusual, as the whole point of blockchain is for multiple organizations to agree on what is valid transaction, and allowing just one organization to consider a transaction valid sort of goes against the grain of that type of thinking, but I never say never (oops!
+        A use case where only one organization would need to endorse a transaction proposal would be unusual, as the whole point of blockchain is for multiple organizations to agree on what is valid transaction, and allowing just one organization to consider a transaction valid sort of goes against the grain of that type of thinking, but I never say never (oops!
 I just said it twice) but it is technically possible.
 Most trust models would probably call for a majority, a super-majority (e.g.  two-thirds), or even unanimous consent (100%) of the organizations in the channel to endorse a transaction proposal.

+!!! note
-**Note:** A policy of requiring unanimous consent implies that each member organization should build an available and resilient infrastructure since if even one organization's peers are unavailable, then additions to the blockchain for that channel would grind to a halt.
+        A policy of requiring unanimous consent implies that each member organization should build an available and resilient infrastructure since if even one organization's peers are unavailable, then additions to the blockchain for that channel would grind to a halt.
 Then again, who runs in production without an available and resilient infrastructure anyway?

 The decision on how many channels to create and what policies they have will usually be driven by the requirements of the particular business